-D. A. Dirks is a senior academic planner for the University of Wisconsin System Administration.
+D. A. Dirks is contract faculty in the Departments of General Education and Humanities at Mount Royal University in Calgary, Alberta, Canada.
 They are on the board of the Consortium of Higher Education LGBT Resource Professionals.
 When not advocating for social justice, D.A. runs with friends and rescues cats, but not simultaneously. @Doris_Dirks

 is a freelance writer based in the Cleveland area.
 She has written children’s and educational books and software, taught Latin, and worked in publishing.
 Has lived in England, Canada, New York City, Buffalo, west Michigan, and Cleveland, among other exotic locales.
 Knits and does the things a grandmother known as “Socky” should do. @relf